Lost-Outpost/sovngarde/README.md

 ## Septimus Team
 + Webmetz - Came outa nowhere and has been amazing in helping me patch various mods for balance and integration
-+ jns - Lots of testing and graphics feedback :D
 + Gyzarus - Extremely helpful modlist tester
 + Rsrogers4 - Tons of documentation help!
 + Calcyon - Extremely helpful modlist tester